-(a) Availability.
-Without leave of court or written stipulation, any party may serve upon any other party written interrogatories, not exceeding 30 in number including all discrete subparts, to be answered by the party served or, if the party served is a public or private corporation, а partnership, an association, or governmental agency, by any officer or agent, who shall furnish such information as is available to the party.
+Availability; Procedures for Use. (a) Without leave of court or written stipulation, aAny party may serve upon any other party written interrogatories, not exceeding 30 in number including all discrete subparts, to be answered by the party served or, if the party served is a public or private corporation, a partnership, an association, or governmental agency, by any officer or agent, who shall furnish such information as is available to the party.
 Leave to serve additional interrogatories shall be granted to the extent consistent with the principles of Rule 26(b)(2).
-Without leave of court or written stipulation, interrogatories may not be served before the time specified in Rule 26(d).
+Without leave of court or written stipulation, iInterrogatories may, leave of court, not be served upon the plaintiff after commencement of the action and upon-any other party with or after service of the summons and complaint upon that party before the time specified in Rule 26(d).
 There shall be sufficient space provided so that answers to the interrogatories propounded may be inserted thereon.